 - Use natural sweeteners.
 I used coconut sugar in my Walnut Granola Cluster recipe, honey in my Walnut & Date Granola recipe (and this one), and have also used pure maple syrup.
 Natural sweeteners a good granola make.

 - Use an egg white and water.
 I know, it sounds strange.
 But it helps hold all of the ingredients together, and makes for a crispy granola with large clusters.
 We want the biggest clusters we can get.

-You gather your paleo-friendly granola ingredients, you granola gathering foo.
-Add the nutty and seedy ingredients to a blender or food processor.
-I used my Blendtec Designer Series Blender and processed for just a couple of seconds, grinding some of the nuts finely, and leaving many of the nuts chopped or whole.
+Add the nutty and seedy ingredients to a blender or food processor (I use my Food Processor), and process for just a couple of seconds, grinding some of the nuts finely, and leaving many of the nuts chopped or whole.

 You know the drill.
 It’s crunch time!